Tyrone House, Dublin

-Tyrone House is a Georgian mansion townhouse built for Marcus Beresford, 1st Earl of Tyrone in 1740.
+Tyrone House is a Georgian Palladian style mansion townhouse built for Marcus Beresford, 1st Earl of Tyrone in 1740.
 It was constructed on lands bordering Marlborough Street (formerly Tyrone Street) in what was to become a fashionable part of North Dublin city off Sackville Street.
-It was the first substantial aristocratic house built on the North side of Dublin city.
+It was one of the first substantial aristocratic houses built on the North side of Dublin city.

 The house was situated overlooking Marlborough Bowling Green and Pleasure Gardens, which was then a fashionable enclave where the wealthy elite could socialize until it fell out of favour following the death of Lord Delvin in a duel in 1761.

 History

+The area around the house had traditionally been part of the lands of St. Mary's Abbey and had later partially included lands which were granted to Jonathon Amory in 1675, later referred to as the Amory Grant.

-The area surrounding the house became fashionable due to the existence of the Marlborough Bowling Green and Pleasure Gardens.
-As early as 1753, a musical evening and fireworks display is recorded as having occurred to raise funds for the construction of a wooden bridge across the Liffey to benefit the wealthy patrons south of the river.
+The area surrounding the house later became fashionable in Georgian Dublin due to the existence of the Marlborough Bowling Green and Pleasure Gardens.
+As early as 1728 the bowling green at the strand is mentioned in the Dublin Weekly Journal.
+Later in 1753, a musical evening and fireworks display is recorded as having occurred to raise funds for the construction of a wooden bridge across the Liffey to benefit the wealthy patrons south of the river.

-The 1st earl died at the house in 1763 and the house was left to his son, George Beresford, styled the marquess of Waterford in 1789.
+The 1st earl died at the house in 1763 and the house was left to his son, George Beresford, styled the Marquess of Waterford in 1789.
 As a result, the house was often called Waterford House on maps during that period.
+He also gave his name to nearby Waterford Street.

 Nearby Beresford Place was later named in honour of the first earl's grandson, John Claudius Beresford upon its construction in the 1790s.

+Stables were constructed on Marlborough Street near the house and a riding school referred to as Beresford's Riding School was established and used to train the yeomanry around the time of the Irish Rebellion of 1798.

+1834 sale and change of use

 In 1834 the house and five adjoining acres were sold for £7,000 to the National Education Commissioners.
 The house later became part of the Department of Education's campus which also encompasses the original model school as well as a facsimile of the altered version of Tyrone House, both of which were designed by Jacob Owen a few years after the purchase.

+In the second half of the 19th century, a statue of Sir Alexander Macdonnell, 1st Baronet by Thomas Farrell was erected in the grounds of the house.

 As of 2022, the house has been partially restored to its former glory and is an administrative building which forms part of the Department of Education's main campus.
 An illustrated image of the house often features as part of the logo on the headed notepaper and official correspondence issued by the department.